dmod99/Fully-connected-neural-network-to-classify-MNIST-dataset/README.md

 3.Flatten the images.

-4.Build a multi-layered fully connected network (FCN) and use it to perform a classification task on test dataset.
+4.Build a multi-layered Convolutional neural network (CNN) and use it to classify between the 10 numerical digits.